meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

   }
  ```

-Here we use the `internal` modifier to make sure users can't call them from the chain directly.
+Here we use the `internal` modifier.
-First we take half to keep on the machine although we don't need it yet.
+Functions and state variables using this modifier can only be accessed internally (i.e. from within the current contract or contracts deriving from it), without using this.
+We decided to keep half of the amount in the contracts wallet to buy from the supplier.
+So the other half is the profit that is needed to be divided over the stakeholders.
-Then we will also need to create an array of stakeholders `address[] private stakeholders;`
+For this we will need to create an array of stakeholders `address[] private stakeholders;` with stakeholders in it.
 Then we divide the profit by the amount of stakeholders (don't worry about dividing by 0).
-End we will run a loop through the array and try to send the shares to the stakeholders.
+This amount will be send to every stakeholders through a loop.
-Then we still need to add the function to the pay method.
+Now we need to add this function to the pay method.

 ```

-if(stock != maxStock && stakeholders.length > 0)
+if(stakeholders.length > 0)
     divideProfit();

 ```

-Add this above the `stock--;`.
+Add the code above the `stock--;` in the pay method.
-The `stock!=maxStock` is to make sure when we add the supplier we will have enough money to pay him because we only get the money from the client after the pay function has been executed. <-- change this if contract test worked
 Here we also prevent the divide by 0 problem.

-You can go even more advanced with this if different stakeholders have a bigger stake then others.
+You can go more advanced with this.
+If different stakeholders have a bigger stake then others.
-I would then recommend to use a [struct](https://solidity.readthedocs.io/en/develop/structure-of-a-contract.html#structs-types) in combination with [mapping](http://solidity.readthedocs.io/en/develop/types.html#mappings).
+We would recommend to use a [struct](https://solidity.readthedocs.io/en/develop/structure-of-a-contract.html#structs-types) in combination with [mapping](http://solidity.readthedocs.io/en/develop/types.html#mappings).
 Then use the struct as valuetype for the mapping and the address as the key type.

 Now we will need to create the supplier contract.
-This can be in the same file.
+This contract can be in the same file as the vending contract.

 ```